Who loves being a victim of online fraud? That’s right: no one.

 Online retailers are facing record high risks and losing billions of dollars each year from internet-savvy thieves and their credit card fraud.
 But these fraudsters aren’t invincible, and any shrewd business can stop credit card fraud in its tracks.

 Here are a few tips to make sure you’re not about to become their next victim.

 If you have an eCommerce solution like RevolutionParts, all of these factors will show up in our fraud scoring tool.
 The more red flags a buyer raises, the higher their score will appear.
 You can even click on the score to see more information, like which specific behaviors are suspicious.

 It still helps to know the basics of detecting online fraud, so you can make the most informed decision possible when fulfilling orders.
 That said, a letting a high-value fraudulent order go through by accident can set your team back by WEEKS, so its best to play on the safe side.

 1. The billing and shipping addresses don’t match.

 Is the customer's billing address different than the shipping address?
 While this one by itself isn’t an automatic reason for alarm, it’s something to take note of—especially if the billing, shipping, and IP addresses are all states or even countries apart.

 There are plenty of honest reasons the addresses wouldn't match.
 The customer could be ordering a gift, they could have just moved and hadn't had a chance to change their billing address, and so on.

 Then again, it could also be a not-so-honest customer with a stolen card and its stolen billing address.

 2. The order values are abnormally high, with expedited shipping.

-3. The billing address seems a bit… off.
+3. The billing or shipping address seems a bit… off.